lifeBalance/knk_solutions/ch15/exercises/README.md

 * If facilitates code reuse, since we could drop source files in other projects.

 (b) Main **disadvantage** is added complexity, especially if the number of files grows disproportionately.

+## Exercise 2
+Which of the following should *not* be put into a header file?
+Why not?

+(a) Function prototypes
+(b) Function definitions
+(c) Macro definitions
+(d) Type definitions

+**Answer**: Function definitions should never go on a header file; if a header is included in several source files, we'll get an error when the **linker** discover two identical copies of the object code for that function.